mvcds/my-library/carreer/development/programming/data/Data Concurrency Strategies.md

 # Last Writer Wind

-In some scenarios, there's no need to verify if the data that we are changing contains the most recent updates i.e. short-lived data streams or scenarios where the likelihood of multiple simultaneous accesses is low
+In some scenarios, there's no need to verify if the data that we are changing contains the most recent updates i.e. short-lived data [[stream|streams] or scenarios where the likelihood of multiple simultaneous accesses is low